Marco-Data26/Churn-Analysis-Dashboard/README.md

 - The 7-12 months Tenure group has the highest churn rate (28.1%).
 - 64% of churned customers are female.
 - About 50% of churned customers are above 50 years old, which is higher than the expected average, as their rate among all customers is 42.5%.
-- Jamu & Kashmir has the highest churn rate among all states (57.2%).
+- Jammu & Kashmir has the highest churn rate among all states (57.2%).
 77% of churned customers in this state attributed their decision to the competitor offers.

 ## Recommendations